bkuehlhorn/discoResponseManager/README.md

 ### flatDict
 Sub-class of `dict` to support nexted `dict` and `list`.
+* getValue(self, key): key is a string to access an element.
+* addValue(self, key, value): key is a string to access an element, value to update element
+* getKeys(self): returns list of all keys to access elements

 ### discoResponse
 Render files in response folder.
 Highlight rows with value different from  `success`.
 Uses Python tkinker.

+Double click on value: if not None: pop up frame to enter new value.
+Double click on column file name: pop up frame to save values

 ### Next Features
 - Add hide tag to File column heading.